terrybrashaw/Wrest/Gameplay.md

 ### Gunplay ###
+- You can shoot in any state of movement besides running.
 - Recoil does not reset automatically.
 - 2 modes of shooting: hipfire and ADS (aiming-down-sights).
 - Crosshairs will show for hipfiring.